andreiafreitas/book-shop-automation-testing-Cypress/README.md

         Homepage must contains 3 arrivals

-### As a Guest I am able to use the search bar to look for website content
+### As a guest I am able to use the search bar to look for website content
 #### Acceptance criteria:
         Given I am a guest on the top left of the website When I type on search bar and press enter